nutanix/libvfio-user/docs/vfio-user.rst

 * *flags* is any of:
   * `KVM_IOREGIONFD_FLAG_PIO`
   * `KVM_IOREGIONFD_FLAG_POSTED_WRITES`
-* *region_id* is an opaque value passed back to the server via a message on the file descriptor
+* *user_data* is an opaque value passed back to the server via a message on the file descriptor

 See https://www.spinics.net/lists/kvm/msg208139.html (FIXME) for further context